markround/tiller/README.md

   - environment_json
 ```

+Note also that template-specific values take priority over global values (see the Gotchas section for an example).

 ## Template files

 These files under `/etc/tiller/templates` are simply the ERB templates for your configuration files, and are populated with values from the selected environment file.
 When the environment configuration is parsed (see below), key:value pairs are made available to the template.